lenmorld/lennythedev/src/blog/react/react_caching_api_calls.md

 [code](https://github.com/lenmorld/lennythedev_src/react_cache_api_calls/2c)

-<<< TODO: provide examples here, even just links >>>>
-It definitely works also on other places outside of React component, like:
+If it works on module level, it should also work on any global variable or browser storage like:
 - window object
-- localStorage

----
--> separate it, don't use hook

--> put it outside?
-    - JSON.stringify
-    - window
+- browser storages: localStorage, IndexedDB, etc

 ## III.
 Two components fetching the same API on component load